Chester Zoo: Madagascar

+Opened in 2019 as Madagascar Forest, this development exhibits endangered species from Madagascar.
+Themed displays also provide visitors with information on field conservation projects supported by the Zoo.
+The 5,875m2 site is located in the centre of the zoo and was previously occupied by the Sumatran tiger exhibit and a large aviary for European birds (Europe on the Edge).
+Madagascar comprises three animal exhibits linked by winding visitor pathways.
+The first and second exhibits house fossa, which bred for the first time at the zoo in 2022, and critically endangered Coquerel's sifaka.
+The third and largest exhibit is a walkthrough lemur enclosure which houses ring tailed lemurs, red ruffed lemurs, crowned lemurs, red-bellied lemurs and black lemurs.

 Rare Parrot Breeding Centre

-Parrots housed off-show here include red-vented cockatoos, lesser sulphur-crested cockatoos, red-and-blue lories, Mount Apo lorikeets and blue-and-yellow macaws.
-The only ones on show are Ecuador amazons.
+Parrots on display here include red-vented cockatoos, lesser sulphur-crested cockatoos, red-and-blue lories, yellow-backed chattering lories, Mount Apo lorikeets and blue-and-yellow macaws.
+The only ones on show are Ecuador Amazons.
 Most of the birds were moved to the Rare Parrot Breeding Centre from the old parrot house when it was demolished in 2005 to make way for Realm of the Red Ape.

-Magnificent Macaws
+Mythical Macaws

-This exhibit consists of two aviaries housing rare and endangered South American parrots and macaws.
-These include great green macaws, in the aviary outside of the Tropical Realm and blue-throated macaws and elegant crested tinamous in the other, next to the Sand Lizards.